 The type of approval you need

-If you’re only incinerating animal by-products (ABPs) on their own, and not a mix of ABPs and other materials, you must get Animal and Plant Health Agency (APHA) approval.
+If you’re only incinerating animal carcases or parts of carcases on their own, and not a mix of these animal by-products (ABPs) and other materials, you must get Animal and Plant Health Agency (APHA) approval.

 Complete form ABPR2 and send it to APHA.

-If you’ve been approved by the APHA to burn ABPs on their own, you don’t need to get WID approval.
+If you’ve been approved by the APHA to burn animal carcases or parts of carcases on their own, you don’t need to get IED approval.

 After you’ve applied